Lot (biblical person): Lot's visitors

-After supper, that night before bedtime, the men of the city, young and old, gathered around Lot's house demanding that he bring out his two guests that they may rape them.
-Lot went out, closing the door behind him, and begged them to refrain from so wicked a deed, offering them instead his virgin daughters to do with as they pleased.
-The men of Sodom accused Lot of acting as a judge and threatened to do worse to him than they would have done to the ‘men’.
+After supper that night, before bedtime, the men of the city, young and old, gathered around Lot's house demanding that he bring out his two guests that they may "know them" (i.e. rape them).
+Lot went out, closing the door behind him, and begged them to refrain from so wicked a deed, offering them instead his virgin daughters, to do with as they pleased.
+The men of Sodom accused Lot of acting as a judge and threatened to do worse to him than they would have done to the "men".

-The angels drew Lot back in to his house and struck the mob with blindness.
+The angels drew Lot back into his house and struck the mob with blindness.
 The angels then said that God had sent them to destroy the place, telling Lot, "whomsoever thou hast in the city; bring them out of the place".
 Lot went to the houses of his sons-in-law and warned them to leave the city, but they would not come, imagining that he spoke only in jest.